So, you’ve found Take Root and are curious about how we came to be the conference that we are today? Let us share our story with you!

 “From this conference, I was able to take away a newfound confidence in my own activism.
 So often, I am confronted with apathy from my peers who either seem to think that the fight is over or they are too busy to care.
 Learning and hearing about the ways people at this conference fight for reproductive justice each and every day, in places where obstacles are much bigger and scarier than those on my own small liberal arts focused campus was so empowering.
 I left feeling as though the fight was real, and that there was a much greater community caring about these issues than I had ever realized before.
 From this experience, I hope to further involve myself with intersectional reproductive justice activism and even more hopefully, find a career path that will help me secure reproductive rights for all.”

-Please join us February 24-25, 2017 at the University of Oklahoma in Norman, Oklahoma for Take Root’s seventh annual conference.
+Please join us April 26, 2019 at the University of Oklahoma in Norman, Oklahoma for Take Root’s ninth annual conference.
 We know this year will be bigger and better than ever before.
 We hope to see you there!

 Take Root: Red State Perspectives on Reproductive Justice conference provides a space for engagement on reproductive justice for students, academics, practitioners, advocates, and members of our community.
 Our region’s unique cultures and concerns shape our focus on and approach toward achieving reproductive justice.
 This conference offers an opportunity to explore that perspective and engage with new possibilities.Take Root also works toward highlighting the relevance of the red state regional perspective in national reproductive justice discourse to bridge existing gaps.